waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Implemented Tools & Agents
 - **exploration_planner:** Agent to generate optimal routes for speaking to all unvisited NPCs in a city.
 - **navigation_assistant:** Agent to analyze pathfinder failure reasons (e.g., 'cuttable tree', 'water') and suggest the required HM or action.
-Can be improved to suggest more complex debugging steps or analyze map data for alternate routes.
 - **type_advantage_checker:** Computational tool to find the best type advantage against an opponent.

 ## Consolidated Agent Ideas